-- S62 Teams are required to design and mount their own external navigation lights on their Aerial to enhance its visual recognition.
+- S75 Teams are required to design and mount their own external navigation lights on their Aerial to enhance its visual recognition.
 External navigation lights must ensure the projection planes on the front and back, left and right, and top of an Aerial can be effectively monitored.
 The specific requirements are as follows: - a) The distance between the external navigation lights and the center of an Aerial must exceed 1/3 of the radius of the maximum top view field of the robot. - b) External navigation lights must use Light Indicators and be joined with the Aerial securely, but cannot be mounted on propeller blades.
-The Light Indicators must be at least 180mm in total length, and must appear aesthetic, symmetrical and not create any parallel light rays. - c) External navigation lights must be mounted facing up or on the side, and must not be mounted facing down.
+The Light Indicators must be at least 180 mm in total length, and must appear aesthetic, symmetrical and not create any parallel light rays. - c) External navigation lights must be mounted facing up or on the side, and must not be mounted facing down.
 The external navigation lights of Aerial should be able to switch to red and blue, so as to be consistent with the team color during a match.
 For instance, the external navigation lights on a Matrice 600 should have an effective illumination area shown as the red grid below.

-Figure 2-2 Effective Area of the External Navigation Lights
+Figure 2-2 Effective Area for External Navigation Light

-- S63 A single area of external navigation light of Aerial must have an illuminance at 100mm away ranging between 500 2,000 Lux. - S64 The batteries and battery frame on Aerial must be fixed in position using a mechanical structure.
-After being fixed in place, batteries should not wobble. - S65 If the Aerial Robot is mounted with a Optional 17mm Launch Mechanism, it must have a corresponding structure that holds the projectiles in place in the magazine.
-No projectiles should fall from the projectile magazine during the robot's flight. - S66 The Remote Controller used by an Aerial must have a propeller stopping function, to ensure the Aerial Robot is able to stop its propellers instantly through the Remote Controller in an emergency.
+- S76 A single area of external navigation light of Aerial must have an illuminance at 100 mm away ranging between 500 2,000 Lux. - S77 The batteries and battery frame on Aerial must be fixed in position using a mechanical structure.
+After being fixed in place, batteries should not wobble. - S78 Aerial should have a corresponding structure to keep projectiles secure in the magazine.
+Projectiles should not be allowed to fall out of the magazine in flight. - S79 The Remote Controller used by an Aerial must have an Emergency Cut-Off function, to ensure the Aerial Robot is able to stop its propellers instantly through the Remote Controller in an emergency.

-2.3.5 Sentry Robot
+2.3.5 Sentry Robots